Nj3/SelfLearning/SetWallpaper/readme.md

 For Further info on crontab, please refer this [cron examples](http://www.thegeekstuff.com/2009/06/15-practical-crontab-examples)

+In case if it's not working. check whether it's using correct gsettings by typing `which gsettings`.
+It should point to /usr/bin/gsettings.

+If you still get any other error, redirect it to errorlog and send it to me.
+At the end of cron line, type `> /tmp/errorlog.txt 2>&1`

 ### Windows:

 If you want to set Desktop Background in an ad-hoc basis, run the script either in your IDE or in cmd, type `python <script_path>`.